Ed94/SectoredLang/Docs/Platform Toolchain.md

-## LTP (Language Translation Platform) :
+## LP (Language Platform) :
-These are domain specific compatible translation platforms to handle MAS programs.
+These are domain specific compatible platforms to handle MAS programs.
-MAS platforms can support different LTPs.
+MAS platforms can support different LPs.

 ## Backend Categories :
 <pre>
 ISA            Instruction Set Architecture (x86, ARM, RISC, etc).
 Machine code signal interface Assembler      ISA supported assembler
 IR             Intermediary representation compiler framework.
 Compiler       Low (L0) to high (L4) level compiled language.
-Can use the previous modules to support translation Interpreter    Runtime interpreter for the same language specification used of for the compiler
+Can use the previous modules to suppor translation Interpreter    Runtime interpreter for the same language specification used of for the compiler
 </pre>

-## LTP Directors :
+## LP Directors :
 <pre>
 These are metaprogramming platforms that may be provided by a MAS platform.
 The language feature layering provides the default policy for what features are allowed from these directors.

-(Note: I may remove Alias, and Meta conceptaully as LTP, or )
+(Note: I may remove Alias, and Meta conceptaully as LP, or )

 Alias      Provides similar to functionality to using statements c++ for namespace along with being able to
            specify amendments the backend language modules such as the lexer, parser, and symbol table.